-I am at that stage in my life where you are on one side of the fence or the other: you’re either in the “I’m pretty sure we’re done having babies” camp, or you’re hanging out in the “I think we want more” camp.
+I am at that stage in my life where you are on one side of the fence or the other.
+You’re either in the “I’m pretty sure we’re done having babies” camp or hanging out in the “I think we want more” camp.
 Most of my friends, it seems, are quite decidedly in the latter camp.
-Some have even set up temporary housing there by announcing their impending arrival of baby number 2, 3, 4 or 5 (holy icanteven!).
+Some have even set up temporary housing, announcing their impending arrival of baby number 2, 3, 4, or 5 (holy, I can’t even!).

 And then there’s me.